 Considering PR, though it boosts your company’s image and positive opinion, that alone is not enough for your business.
-All you need is favourable returns in the form of monetary profits, isn’t it?
-So, PR cannot stand alone, but can be incorporated into your marketing strategy.
+All you need is favorable returns in the form of monetary profits, isn’t it?
+So, PR cannot stand alone but can be incorporated into your marketing strategy.

 “PR is just knowing…..but Marketing is doing”. – This is the key boundary.